Authors and professional writers can count on these tips to figure out the written rules of using a large number or a numeral.

 It will help you learn how and when to express whole numbers and when to spell them in your business writing.

 Few writers understand when you should use figures (aka digits) and when it is proper to write out the number in words - using letters.

-There are some basic rules to follow when you express arithmetical values in business letters, essays, and reports, to ensure you are using numbers and numerals in the correct way.
+There are some basic rules to follow when you express arithmetical values in business letters, essays, and reports.
+These rules on writing numbers will ensure you use numbers and numerals in the correct way.

-The key importance for writers is deciding whether to insert a full phrase, written as one hundred thousand three hundred and nine (for example), or should you use numerals and write it using digits such as 100,309?
+The key importance for writers is deciding whether to insert a full phrase or not.
+Thus, you could write it as one hundred thousand three hundred and nine (for example).
+Or, should you use numerals and write it using digits - as in 100,309?